indywolf/dataCleaningClassProject/CodeBook.md

 ## Variables

-Subject                 Value from 1-30, this is the pariticipant identification code Activity                Value of the actual physical activity: [WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING]
+Subject - Value from 1-30, this is the pariticipant identification code.
+Activity - Value of the actual physical activity: [WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING].

 *After the first 2 variables above the rest are named below.
 After the list they will be described:*